-- ► Has been communicated to the European Commission/EASME in accordance with the rules applicable to the programme; - ► Has been implemented in accordance with the commitments agreed upon in writing in the Erasmus for Young Entrepreneurs Commitment by HE, NE and the IOs involved; - Lasted for the agreed period of time; - Was assessed as successful by the two entrepreneurs.
+- Has been communicated to the European Commission/EISMEA in accordance with the rules applicable to the programme; - Has been implemented in accordance with the commitments agreed upon in writing in the Erasmus for Young Entrepreneurs Commitment by HE, NE and the IOs involved; - Lasted for the agreed period of time; this does not necessarily mean the initially planned period. - Was assessed as successful by the two entrepreneurs in their individual feedback.